Seamus Costello: Political activism

-After his release, Costello worked to rebuild the republican movement, beginning by building a local base of support in County Wicklow as Sinn Féin's local organiser.
-Costello strongly supported the movement's left-wing orientation of these years, especially its emphasis on grassroots political activism.
-He helped found a strong tenants' association in Bray, and also became involved with the credit union movement and various farmers' organisations.
-During this period he married a woman, Maeliosa Gaynor from Rapla near Nenagh, County Tipperary, who also became active in the republican movement.
-Costello was elected to both Bray Urban District Council and Wicklow County Council in 1966.
+After his release from internment, Costello rebuilt his political base in County Wicklow, working as Sinn Féin's local organiser.
+He helped found a tenants' association in Bray, and became involved in the credit union movement and various farmers' organisations.
+He married Maeliosa Gaynor from Rapla, near Nenagh, County Tipperary, who also became active in the republican movement.
+In 1966, he was elected to both Bray Urban District Council and Wicklow County Council.
+Costello strongly supported the left-wing orientation of the republican movement during these years, emphasising grassroots political activism.
+In a Dáil by-election in March 1968, he secured over 2,000 first-preference votes, establishing a reputation as an energetic local representative involved in housing action committees and tenants' rights associations.

+Official Sinn Féin and Official IRA
-After the Troubles broke out in Northern Ireland in 1969, factions in both the IRA and Sinn Féin were divided over abstentionism and the left-wing faction's socialist politics.
-The republican movement divided into Official and Provisional movements in 1969/70, but Costello remained with the Officials, owing to a greater commitment to left-wing politics.
-He served as vice-president of Official Sinn Féin and as a staff officer in the Official IRA.

-He was the Official IRA's Director of Operations.
+When the Troubles broke out in Northern Ireland in 1969, the republican movement split into Official and Provisional factions.
+Costello remained with the Officials, owing to his greater commitment to left-wing politics, and served as vice-president of Official Sinn Féin and as Director of Operations of the Official IRA.
+He vehemently opposed the Official IRA ceasefire of 29 May 1972, and began clashing openly with the leadership, particularly with Eoin Ó Murchú.
+The ideological dispute underlying Costello's break with the Officials was, at its core, a disagreement over the Marxist theory of historical stages.
+The Official leadership had adopted the position that Ireland would need to pass through a phase of bourgeois democracy before any socialist transformation was possible, a reading that translated, in Northern Irish terms, into demands for the reform of the Stormont state rather than its abolition.
+Costello rejected this framework entirely, arguing that the national question and the class struggle were inseparable and must be pursued in tandem.

-Costello was opposed to the 1972 ceasefire and started to clash openly with the leadership, in particular with Eoin Ó Murchú.
-Costello was subjected to court martial in 1974.
-Brigid Makowski, who was called to testify at his court martial in Mornington in County Meath, remarked that "Jesus could have testified on Costello's behalf and it wouldn't have changed the verdict."
-He was dismissed from OSF in 1974 after the OSF leadership blocked his supporters from attending the party convention.

-He stood again in the 1974 local elections and topped the poll for the Wicklow County Council and the Bray Urban District Council.
+Costello was subjected to a court-martial in 1974.
+Brigid Makowski, called to testify at the proceedings in Mornington, County Meath, remarked that "Jesus could have testified on Costello's behalf and it wouldn't have changed the verdict."
+He was dismissed from Official Sinn Féin in 1974 after the leadership blocked his supporters from attending the party convention; his expulsion was confirmed at the ard fheis in December of that year.
+Despite his expulsion, Costello topped the poll in the 1974 local elections for both Wicklow County Council and Bray Urban District Council.